acole-407930/SET08803-Coursework-Group-15/Use-Cases.md

 ---

-## Use Case 5: View All Capital Cities in the World, Continent, or Region Organized by Largest to Smallest Population
+## Use Case 5: View All Capital Cities

 **Goal in Context:** To allow users to generate a ranked list of all capital cities across the world or within a selected continent or region, ordered from the largest to smallest population.